2. We must come to believe that a Power greater than ourselves: Jesus Christ’s sacrificial love, could restore us to sanity.

 “And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness.” ~ 2 Thessalonians 2:10-12

 We became addicted in the first place because we sought sinful pleasures to cover up the pain and emptiness inside.
-So in order to receive the truth of the Word of God, we are going to have to turn away from our sinful addictions.
+So in order to receive the truth of the Word of God, we are going to have to quit trying to cover up, and fully turn away from our sinful addictions.
 This is how we show God that we are being honest with ourselves, and with him.

 Seek for a True Minister to Help Us

 So if we have properly completed step one, and are being completely honest, we will also seek after counsel and help from a ministry that is completely honest.
 A ministry that will be faithful in how they handle the Word of God.
-This completely honest ministry is the only kind that we are to look for, if we are going to get help to overcome addiction.
+This kind of ministry that is completely honest, is a rare treasure to find.
+But this kind of ministry is the only kind that we are to look for, if we are going to get help to overcome addiction.

-“And we beseech you, brethren, to know them which labour among you, and are over you in the Lord, and admonish you” ~ 1 Thessalonians 5:12
+“And we beseech you, brethren, to know them which labor among you, and are over you in the Lord, and admonish you” ~ 1 Thessalonians 5:12

 What does he mean when he says “know them?”
 Take time to be around them, and to know how they are living.
 Not just what they are preaching.